Planning permission granted for Bournville retirement cottages

 Bournville Gardens Village is a partnership between The ExtraCare Charitable Trust, Bournville Village Trust and Birmingham City Council.
 The Village is a part of a £200 million development programme to complete at least five Villages in Birmingham with the City Council.
-As follows:

 • New Oscott Village, Erdington – opened 2010

 • Pannel Croft Village, Newtown – opened 2012